Kids love these crispy, crunchy, oven-roasted chickpeas coated in familiar seasonings. Try them instead of chips or crackers for a snack or side.

 And here’s a fun, snacky way to enjoy them: roasted!
-We’ve made these roasted chickpeas with four kid-friendly seasonings, and we love them all: cinnamon-sugar, cool ranch, garlic, and barbecue.
+We’ve made these roasted chickpeas with four kid-friendly seasonings, and we love them all: cinnamon-sugar, cool ranch, sweet curry, and barbecue.

 My kids love these as a movie snack or after-school snack.
 They get nice and crispy.
 And with four flavors to choose from, there’s a great chance you’ll find a flavor everyone can agree on.